jazzband/django-floppyforms/docs/geodjango.rst

     options['point_zoom'] = 14;
     {% endblock %}

-Calling ``block.super`` generates the options dictionnary with all the required options.
+Calling ``block.super`` generates the options dictionary with all the required options.
 We can then safely alter it at will.
 In this case we can directly add an OpenLayers.Layer instance to the map options and it will be picked up as a base layer.